 Amy Janes, PhD

-Amy Janes, PhD, is an Assistant Professor of Psychiatry at Harvard Medical School and a Neuroscientist at McLean Hospital.
-In 2007, Dr. Janes received her PhD in Psychology from Boston University where her research focused on preclinical models of cocaine dependence.
+Amy Janes, Ph.D., is an investigator at the National Institute on Drug Abuse (NIDA) Intramural Research Program (IRP).
+Prior to joining NIDA, Dr. Janes spent 15 years at Harvard Medical School’s McLean Hospital where she was an Associate Professor of Psychiatry.
+In 2007, Dr. Janes received her Ph.D. in Psychology from Boston University where her research focused on preclinical models of cocaine dependence.
 Dr. Janes currently uses multi-modal neuroimaging techniques in clinical populations to study addiction, with a specific focus on nicotine dependence.
 Dr. Janes’ research interests include: identifying individual vulnerabilities for developing and maintaining addictive disorders, evaluating brain changes following treatment, and determining how other cognitive, affective, and psychiatric disorders contribute to addiction.